Stomachaches? Avoid These 3 Mistakes if You Suspect IBS

 Some people think an IBS diagnosis only partially explains their stomach and abdominal aches.
 They worry that something more serious is going on.

-Patients often tell Dr. Kirsh, “I know something is inflamed in my GI tract” and they request repeated procedures.
-“I tell them that in IBS there is no identifiable inflammation, unlike inflammatory bowel disease,” he says.
+Patients often say, “I know something is inflamed in my GI tract” and they request repeated procedures.
+However, in IBS, there is no identifiable inflammation, unlike inflammatory bowel disease.

 Rather than seeking various procedures, it’s better to focus on what is causing your symptoms.